mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

-If a client frequently rechecks a server, it MUST wait at least minHeartbeatFrequencyMS milliseconds since the previous check to avoid pointless effort.
+If a client frequently rechecks a server, it MUST wait at least minHeartbeatFrequencyMS milliseconds since the previous check ended, to avoid pointless effort.
 This value MUST be 500 ms, and it MUST NOT be configurable.
 (See `no knobs`_.)